mazrc/receipt-service/README.md

-# Example .NET Microservice calculate sales taxe and prints receipts
+# Example .NET Microservice that calculates sales tax and prints receipts

 ## Problem: Sales Taxes
 Basic sales tax is applicable at a rate of 10% on all goods, except books, food, and medical products that are exempt.
 Import duty is an additional sales tax applicable on all imported goods at a rate of 5%, with no exemptions.